fengel/OAIS-IM-Ontology/README.md

 *Figure 1.
 A snapshot of OAIS IM logical model*

-Classes from OAIS IM logical model that are shown in Figure 1 are ex- pressed in the OAIS IM KB as concept names.
+Classes from OAIS IM logical model that are shown in Figure 1 are expressed in the OAIS IM KB as concept names.
 Associations between classes in from OAIS IM logical model are expressed as roles names in the OAIS IM KB.
 Table 1 specifies DL concept inclusion (CI) axioms including domain and range